MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.CloudCommunications/Invoke-MgPlayCommunicationCallPrompt.md

----
+﻿---
 external help file: Microsoft.Graph.CloudCommunications-help.xml Module Name: Microsoft.Graph.CloudCommunications online version: https://learn.microsoft.com/powershell/module/microsoft.graph.cloudcommunications/invoke-mgplaycommunicationcallprompt
 schema: 2.0.0
-ms.prod: cloud-communications
 ---

 # Invoke-MgPlayCommunicationCallPrompt

 ## SYNOPSIS
 Play a prompt in the call.
-For more information about how to handle operations, see commsOperation This API is available in the following national cloud deployments.
+For more information about how to handle operations, see commsOperation

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Invoke-MgBetaPlayCommunicationCallPrompt](/powershell/module/Microsoft.Graph.Beta.CloudCommunications/Invoke-MgBetaPlayCommunicationCallPrompt?view=graph-powershell-beta)

 ## SYNTAX